gearglow/ReptiliaWithATwist/The List.md

 "I'll probably grab it tomorrow, then," Elysia said.
 "I could use the help when I modify my Firebolt.
 The Ring is the one I'm worried about.
 Riddle will likely be watching the Gaunt Shack fairly closely right now."

-"Worry about that when the time comes," Janet said.
+"Worry about that when the time comes," James said.
 "Worst case, just have Robbie on standby to glass the place with Fiendfyre as soon as Riddle's in the middle of the ritual."

 "That'll work," Lily said with an evil smile.
 "And then there's just the snake and the man himself, which should be no trouble for you in the moment."